Freedom of Information

 How do I request information?

-Your request must be in writing and can be either posted or emailed to NHSGYWCCG
+Your request must be in writing by emailing to NHSGYWCCG

 What information must I include in my request?